siglabsoss/Daryl-Workspace/system_design/overview.rst

 Port Direction Inference
 **************************

-Port directions are inferred by their suffix.
-A suffix of *_i* indicates that the port is an input.
-A suffix of *_o* indicates that the port is an output.
-A suffix of *_io* indicates an inout port.
+Port directions are inferred by their prefix.
+A prefix of *i_* indicates that the port is an input.
+A prefix of *o_* indicates that the port is an output.
+A prefix of *b_* indicates an inout port.

 Here is an example::

     module test (
-        input wire logic          clock_i,
+        input wire logic          i_clock,
-        input wire logic          reset_i,
+        input wire logic          i_reset,
-        input wire logic [15:0]   data_i,
+        input wire logic [15:0]   i_data,
-        input wire logic          valid_i,
+        input wire logic          i_valid,
-        output     logic          ready_o,
+        output     logic          o_ready,
-        output     logic [31:0]   data_o,
+        output     logic [31:0]   o_data,
-        output     logic          valid_o,
+        output     logic          o_valid,
-        input wire logic          ready_i
+        input wire logic          i_ready
     );

 **************************